FSGModding/FSG_Mod_Assistant/README.md

 Usage:
- -savepath [Path to Save Files]  : Set path to save files -saveslot [1-20]                : Look at a single save game, by slot number -showonlyload                   : Show mods that are active but potentially unused -nolog                          : Do not write log file -quiet                          : Do not print output to terminal -help                           : Print this screen
+ -savepath [Path to Save Files]  : Set path to save files -saveslot [1-20]                : Look at a single save game, by slot number -hideonlyload                   : Do not show mods that are active but potentially unused -nolog                          : Do not write log file -quiet                          : Do not print output to terminal -help                           : Print this screen